Part VI

 Honoring the work of Betty Martin.

 The Wheel maps how doing and receiving move between two people—through touch, attention, conversation, and facilitation.
-Here, it is the primary tool for negotiating the Axis of Being’s horizontal axis—how doing and receiving move back and forth between people.
+Here, it clarifies the Axis of Being’s horizontal axis: how doing and receiving move between people.

 The Wheel asks two fundamental questions: Who is doing? and Who is it for?